 While our most successful transfer applicants have earned a cumulative grade point average of 3.3 or higher, we understand that students come from a wide range of backgrounds, so we consider the following factors as well:

 Nobody knows you better than yourself.
 Keep that in mind when preparing your required (250 words minimum) statement that addresses your reasons for transferring and the goals you hope to achieve.
 This is a great opportunity for us to learn more about what separates you from other applicants.

 You’re not the only one who should be singing your praises.
 That's why we require one academic report from an academic advisor or professor or one letter of recommendation from an employer to help us learn more about you as a student.
 We’re looking for individuals who are responsible, independent, self-aware, and active participants in their education.

 SAT and/or ACT scores are required if a student has completed fewer than 24 semester hours of college-level credit.

+We want to hear what you do outside of the classroom, whether it includes clubs and organizations, work, or community service.
 We value students who are engaged in the community and actively involved on campus.